sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-whatsapp-acs.md

          - **Name**: Specify a name.
          - **Channel ID**: Specify the **Channel ID** for the WhatsApp channel you created in Azure Communication Services.
      1. On the **Callback information** page, copy the value in the **WhatsApp inbound URL** box to use in the Azure Communication Services event grid.
-     1. Perform the steps the following section to add the WhatsApp endpoint to the Azure Communication Services resource.
+     1. Perform the following steps in Azure portal to add the webhook information and configure filters based on the channel id:
+        1. In the **Events** page, select the event subscription that you created as a part of the [Advanced Messaging for WhatsApp](/azure/communication-services/concepts/advanced-messaging/whatsapp/whatsapp-overview) setup in Azure Communication Services.
+        1. In the Event Subscription page > **Endpoint** select **Change** for the endpoint and add the **WhatsApp inbound URL** that you copied from the Callback information page in the WhatsApp channel setup.
+        1. Select the webhook URL and then select **Filters**.
+        1. In the **ADVANCED FILTERS** section, specify the following:
+           - **Key**: data.to
+           - **Operator**: String is in
+           - **Value**:  Specify the **Channel ID** for the WhatsApp channel you created in Azure Communication Services.
      1. Select the check box to confirm that the WhatsApp channel is set up correctly and then select **Done**.

-### Add the WhatsApp endpoint to Azure Communication Services resource

-   1. In the Azure portal, go to the **Events** page.
-   1. Select the event subscription that you created as a part of the [Advanced Messaging for WhatsApp](/azure/communication-services/concepts/advanced-messaging/whatsapp/whatsapp-overview) setup in Azure Communication Services.
-   1. In the Event Subscription page > **Endpoint** select **Change** for the endpoint and add the **WhatsApp inbound URL** that you copied from the Callback information page in the WhatsApp channel setup.

 ## Configure a workstream for the WhatsApp channel

 To configure routing and work distribution, you can create a [workstream](/dynamics365/customer-service/administer/create-workstreams?context=/dynamics365/contact-center/context/administer-context) with the **Channel** set to **WhatsApp** or select an existing one.